 A week after my mom passed, I was driving to work, when I asked her for a sign that she had made it to Heaven.
-I felt a hand rest on my cheek, and I smiled and said: “What the heck was that, Mom?”
+I felt a hand rest on my cheek, and said: “What the heck was that, Mom?”

 My mom’s sign as a little white butterfly isn’t surprising.
 She wasn’t a flashy woman; she wouldn’t need to be a fancy, multi-colored monarch.
 She wouldn’t want big, ostentatious wings.
 Small, classic, delicate wings were just her style.
 She lived her life with simple pleasures, and now she continues to bless my life in the same fashion.